sudhanbalaji23/singtel-coding-assignment/README.md

 d.
 A chicken cannot fly (assumption: its wings are clipped but ignore that)

 Solution: Done.
 Added Chicken & Duck classes as sub-classes of bird and its own method variations.

+### 3. Now how would you model a rooster?

+a.
+A rooster says: “Cock-a-doodle-doo”

+Solution: Done.

+b.
+How is the rooster related to the chicken?

+Solution: Rooster class extends Chicken class and has its own implementation for the sing() method.

+c.
+Can you think of other ways to model a rooster without using inheritance?

+Solution: Without inheritance, the RoosterAlternate class is done using Chicken object as an instance variable and initialize using default constructor in the RoosterAlternate class.